Guide

 Frequently Asked Questions

-What size pipe threads work with the Pony Style 52 clamp?
-The clamp requires 1/2-inch-14 NPT (National Pipe Thread) black pipe.
+What size pipe works with the Pony Style 50 clamp?
+The clamp requires 3/4-inch threaded black pipe.
 Both black steel pipe and galvanized threaded pipe work equally well.

 How much clamping pressure does the clamp deliver?
-The clamp delivers 1,000 lbs clamping force when properly tightened.
-Users report it does not distort even when applying extra clamping force.
+The clamp delivers 1,200 lbs clamping force when properly tightened.

 Do the fixtures come with pipe?
 No. Pipe is not included in the kit, which contains only the cast-iron head assembly, tail-stop, and coil-spring stop.
 Purchase threaded pipe separately based on your needed clamp length.

 How reliable is the clutch mechanism long-term?
-Professional users report excellent durability, with one noting the clamp “never slips” after six years of use.
-The 3 hardened-steel disc clutch design has proven reliable across decades of production.
+The 3 hardened-steel disc clutch design has proven reliable across decades of production, gripping instantly in both directions without slipping under load.

 Ready to Get Started?

-Our tools specialists can help you find the right Pony products for your project.
+Our tool specialists can help you find the right Pony products for your project.